reymon359/how-to-live/docs/index.md

     15. Get things done.

-    16. The hardest part is starting.
+    16. The hardest part is the beginning.
 Related #8 Step outside the comfort zone

     17. If you want you can.